Iftekharul-Islam-99/Captsone-1-java/README.md

 This will act as out main database.

 **Project** contains a few methods to access and or edit information of each object.
-It also contains methods to calculate amount of unpaid fees and a *toString* representation of all the nescessary information we wish to display.
+It also contains methods to calculate amount of unpaid fees and a *toString* representation of all the necessary information we wish to display.

 ## Guide